 - Does the college or school have my documentation so that I can get the accommodations that will help me succeed?

 Colleges cannot close their doors to you because you have a disability.
 A school must provide services that will allow you an equal opportunity to succeed in school.

 The UAS Disability Services Rights and Responsibilities page has more information about your rights and responsibilities.
 It includes links to the UAS Student Code of Conduct, which states the expectations the university has for any student.
 The Disability Services Policies and Procedures page lists important federal laws and the University of Alaska Board of Regents policy regarding rights for students with disabilities (R09.06.05).

 Know Where to Go for Help

 Once you know who you are and what you need, you can work on reaching your goals.
 You should also work on communicating your needs.
 This means that you should practice talking with your instructors.
 You might practice on a counselor or a trusted friend.
 Practice explaining your disability and the accommodations or modifications you will need to help you be successful.
-Realize that you will not be the first student to ever talk with the DSS Coordinator and other faculty about disabilities.
+Realize that you will not be the first student to ever talk with the DS staff and other faculty about disabilities.
 Talking to these individuals might seem scary now, but as you become more aware of who you are, you will gain confidence.

 The majority of content on this webpage was provided by the brochure "Self-Advocacy: Steps you can take to help you be a successful student," published by the University of Kansas Center for Research on Learning.
 The brochure was developed by Sean Lancaster and Daryl Mellard at the University of Kansas Center for Research on Learning, Division of Adult Studies in May 2000.
 It was supported in whole or in part by the U.S. Department of Education, Office of Special Education Programs.